openshift/insights-operator/docs/arch.md

 ## Resource usage
 In the IO deployment [manifest](manifests/06-deployment.yaml) there are resource:
 - `requests` set to inform the cluster how much resources it needs at minimum.
-- `limits` set to make sure we don't overstay our welcome on a cluster.
+- `limits` set to inform the cluster how much resources it can use maximum.

 > Side note: Resource limits/requests are set for Containers, but because in our case the IO operator is the only Container in the Pod therefore these limits/requests are the same for the Pod as well.